Montevideo Wanderers F.C.: Promotions and Relegations (1952–1972)

-Triumphant return to First Division, 1962.
-He immediately returned Wanderers to the circle of privilege.
-It obtained the Championship of the Second Division in a broad and deserved way.
-A team with experience and youth was formed.
-The international Walter Taibo on goal, the Brazilian Beico and Nelson Diaz at the back, Hermin, Poy Moreira in the midfield, Castelnoble, the intercontinental champion Ledesma, Guaglianone, Ferreri and De León up front.
-It was a great team.
+In 1962, Wanderers returned to the First Division after winning the Second Division championship.
+The team included players such as Walter Taibo (goalkeeper), Beico and Nelson Diaz (defenders), Hermin and Poy Moreira (midfielders), and Castelnoble, Ledesma, Guaglianone, Ferreri, and De Leon (forwards).

 Returning to division A, the performance of the first team was brilliant.
 Third in the 1963 and 1964 seasons, having memorable afternoons at the Centenario Stadium against the greats.
 The team in those two campaigns does not suffer major changes.
 He lined up Taibo, Beico, Diaz, Hermin, Poy, Cámera, Castelnoble, Ledesma or Bertochi, Guaglianone or Flores, Toja and Ferreri.

 In addition, Wandererses was the club that brought the most public to the fields after Nacional and Peñarol in those years.

 In 1965 the campaign in the local tournament was very poor.
 He finished penultimate.
 For 1966 a new descent system was created.
 For the first time the score was accumulated of the Uruguayan Tournament of the previous year.

 Good campaigns but without promotion 1967–1968.

 He fights for promotion in both Tournaments.
 In 1968, they remained first until the last date, but lost 1–0 with Bella Vista in a very controversial match, relegating the Bohemian team to third place.

 In 1969 the Albinegro team experienced its worst crisis.
 With great economic and therefore sports limitations, he faced the season culminating in sixth place.
 In 1970 he improves the position finishing fourth.
 In that season, one of the best goalkeepers in the history of Wanderers made his debut, Miguel Ortiz, who joined from Argentina.

 During those years, Mateo Giri became president of the club.
 With him, Wanderers recovered, local prominence and international prestige.
 In 1971 and 1972 Wanderers formed a strong team that made it return to the first division.

 The Bohemians settled in Las Piedras and in that city after beating Racing by 1–0 with a goal by Aníbal Alves, they returned to the First Division at the end of the last named season.